Savan777/Android-Mobile-App-Dev/README.md

 # Android-Mobile-App-Dev
-android mobile apps
+Android Mobile Apps Created in class.
 Just download the zip files for the application you want to your desktop, then unzip the file and open the folder in Android Studio.